 The Roots of Addiction

 Scripture reframes all of life.
-It doesn’t simply offer advice that smoothes out the rough spots of life and alleviates problems.
+It doesn’t simply offer advice that smooths out the rough spots of life and alleviates problems.
 It doesn’t merely add a few decorative flourishes to a drab house in need of remodeling.
 Instead, either gradually or through more sudden cataclysmic means, it transforms us by the work of the Spirit so that we see everything differently.

 Take, for example, addiction, a word that is at best unclear.
 It suggests enslavement but hints that the problem is physical, even genetic.
 Scripture teaches that addiction is actually voluntary slavery—against God.
 In other words, addiction is not simply between ourselves and the object of our affection, but between us and God.
 Also, while we may hate certain features of the slavery, we simultaneously love it and want it.